cvs-health/testaro/README.md

 In the second example, `be76p` is the initial characters of the ID of a job saved as a JSON file in the `todo` subdirectory of the `process.env.JOBDIR` directory.

 The `call` module will find the first job file with a matching name if an argument is given, or the first job file if not.
-Then the module will execute the `doJob` function of the `run` module on the job, save the report in the `raw` subdirectory of the `process.env.REPORTDIR` directory, and archive the job file in the `done` subdirectory of the `process.env.JOBDIR` directory.
+Then the module will execute the `doJob` function of the `run` module on the job, save the report in the `raw` subdirectory of the `REPORTDIR` directory, and archive the job file in the `done` subdirectory of the `JOBDIR` directory.

 #### Watch